Greek Tragedy: The Unbearable Absurdity Of The Euro

-Watching Jean-Claude Trichet’s Press Conference after rate decision is like watching the Eurozone exposing its own absurdity.
+Watching Jean-Claude Trichet’s Press Conference yesterday after the rate decision is like watching the Eurozone exposing its own absurdity.

 As I have mentioned on my coverage of the Greek Tragedy, Euro is now becoming something similar to a gold standard.
 I have repeatedly mention the case of post-WWI Britain when Winston Churchill, then the Chancellor of the Exchequer, foolishly peg the British pound back to a pre-war gold standard which, by the end of the war, was making the pound sterling overvalued, stripping away all the competitiveness of the country.
 The only way that the country can hope to regain competitiveness would be through internal devaluation, i.e. wage and price deflation, as external devaluation, i.e. depreciating currency, was not possible.